 When looking at the history of Black Friday, there are two possible narratives to consider.
 One is the prevailing story, upheld by retail stores, which says that Black Friday comes from the idea that stores were operating at a loss, or “in the red,” all year until the holiday discounts helped them gain profits and operate “in the black.”

 Apparently, this isn’t actually how Black Friday came to be.
 The real history of Black Friday dates back to 1950s Philadelphia, where a big Army-Navy football game held every year on the Saturday after Thanksgiving attracted large crowds to the city and its stores.
 Police had to work extra hard on Friday to handle the chaos and couldn’t take the day off, so they coined the term Black Friday.
 The term didn’t spread throughout the rest of the country until the late 1980s, when retailers claimed it and spun it into the profit-making story mentioned above.

 How Do People Participate In Black Friday Around The World?

-Over the past few years, countries around the world have begun to take advantage of Black Friday’s success in the United States by offering their own deals or creating similar shopping holidays around the same time of year.
+What is Black Friday to people in other parts of the world?
+Over the past few years, countries around the world have begun to take advantage of the holiday’s success in the United States by offering their own deals or creating similar shopping holidays around the same time of year.